9 Ideas to Add the Christmas Spirit to Your Home

 My Aunt Mildred was a fabulous knitter.
 Every Christmas she would knit my brother and me Christmas sweaters.
 I’d give anything to have just one of those today.

 Every year for Christmas, the kids received a Christmas ornament.
 Several years ago, I boxed them up and gave each one their ornaments to start their own collection.
 Now I give the grandkids a yearly ornament.
-This year their ornaments were from our Alaska cruise with the family.
+Last year their ornaments were from our Alaska cruise with the family.
+This year we bought ornaments on our trip to Vail.

 Sweet Shark and I have one thing that has come out every year for the past 22 years.
 In July 2000, we were on a 2-week bus tour through Austria, Germany, and Switzerland.
 The highlight was the Passion Play in Oberammergau, Germany.

-We ordered one and it arrived just before Thanksgiving.
+We ordered one and it arrived just before Thanksgiving that year.

-NOTE: The Passion Play in Oberammergau was postponed due to Covid, but returned in 2022.
+NOTE: The Passion Play in Oberammergau was postponed in 2020 due to Covid, but returned in 2022.
 The next one is in 2030.

-I hope these ideas gave you inspiration or made you think of your own ways to bring out the spirit of Christmas this year or in the coming years.
+I hope these ideas inspire you or made you think of your own ways to bring out the spirit of Christmas this year or in the coming years.
 They certainly help to create Christmas memories.
 Remember: it’s the little things that count.

 I wish you Christmas cheer and the merriest of Christmases.